Compose in color

 17/12/2022

-The main recurring problem is a slight lack of contrast between the planes.
-Feel free to use tools like curves, levels, or exposure to more sharply separate your planes.
-Generally, this involves darkening the foreground and brightening the sky, which I did in all the corrections.
+There's a lot of variety and some really good ideas in your variations; it's truly great, and generally your color choices are harmonious and interesting!
+The main problem that keeps coming up is a slight lack of contrast between the planes.
+Don't hesitate to use tools like curves, levels, or exposure to more strongly separate the planes.
+Generally, this involves darkening the foreground and lightening the sky, which is what I've done in all the corrections.

-To go into a bit more detail:
+To go into a little more detail:

 Salut!